© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross base in St Michael's churchyard is a scheduled monument protected by Historic England under reference 1016307.
 View the official record →

-Churchyard cross base in St Michael's churchyard is a medieval monument consisting of a stone base that formerly supported a churchyard cross.
+The churchyard cross base in St Michael's churchyard is a medieval monument consisting of the stone foundation and lower shaft of a parish cross.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016307.

 Churchyard cross base in St Michael's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016307.